Information For Authors

 Guidelines and checklist for use prior to preparation and submission of a manuscript:

-- The Journal uses the APA author-date referencing system.
+- The Journal uses the APA7 author-date referencing system.
 (For details see our referencing guide here).

 - JSAA is divided into different sections, i.e. Research Article (peer-reviewed); Reflective Practice (peer-reviewed); Dialogue and Campus Report section; Book Reviews section; and Calls and Notices.
 Please note that different requirements apply: